apache/flink/docs/deployment/resource-providers/standalone/docker.md

 ### Using filesystem plugins

-As described in the [plugins]({% link deployment/filesystems/plugins.md %}) documentation page: in order to use plugins they must be copied to the correct location in the Flink installation in the Docker container for them to work.
+As described in the [plugins]({% link deployment/filesystems/plugins.md %}) documentation page: In order to use plugins they must be copied to the correct location in the Flink installation in the Docker container for them to work.

 If you want to enable plugins provided with Flink (in the `opt/` directory of the Flink distribution), you can pass the environment variable `ENABLE_BUILT_IN_PLUGINS` when you run the Flink image.